 Get Wave (Free)

 With the advent of the Internet came the freelancers and the solopreneurs.
 They work alone with no need for employees.
 Think writers, bloggers, web designers, graphics designer, coders, mom and pop store owners and so on.
 Freshbooks was designed for you.
 Freshbooks will help you work with and raise bill for different clients easier.
+If you are a freelancer or small business owner and feel you are not ready for a paid tool yet, you can use the free invoice generator by FreshBooks to create, download and print invoices.
+It also has an iOS app.

 Another need for freelancers and solopreneurs is to keep track total billable hours.
 You can easily assign a dollar value to an hour and raise an invoice based on the number of hours you worked on the project.
 It comes with a number of invoice templates so no matter which industry you are working in, there is a template for you.
 You can connect all your bank accounts and credit cards to pull data and create reports on the fly.
 Note that only profit and loss statements are supported in reports at the moment.
 You can also accept payment for invoices raised.